12 Snacks For Gestational Diabetes During Pregnancy

 The body may not be making enough insulin or is not using insulin as it should, a condition called insulin resistance.
 More simply put, gestational diabetes is when something is going on in the body causes high blood sugar and disruption to how your body is handling sugar (glucose).

-It’s important to know that managing gestational diabetes is essential for mom and baby.
+It’s important to know that managing gestational diabetes is essential for mom and baby but that doesn’t mean you can’t enjoy a healthy snack.
 A significant step towards better blood sugar management is through a well-balanced diet.
 Pairing carbohydrates with protein and healthy fats is a simple shift that can substantially impact blood sugars.
 I like to refer to this as “no lonely carbs.”
 Remember, you can satisfy your cravings and meet your body’s nutritional requirements without causing an excessive spike in those blood sugar levels with a few tweaks!

 12 Snacks For Gestational Diabetes During Pregnancy

-Let’s look at a variety of well-balanced snacks low in sugar to help you reach your prenatal nutrition goals – including having a happy and healthy pregnancy!
+Let’s look at a variety of well-balanced snacks low in sugar to help you reach your prenatal nutrition goals – including having a happy and healthy pregnancy with blood sugar control!

 Veggie snack plate